davharris/mistnet/README.md

 Mistnet models are *stochastic* neural networks, meaning that they include stochastic latent variables (like random effects) that account for correlations among the outcome variables that cannot be explained by the inputs.

-The model uses a Generalized Expectation Maximization approach to model fitting (maximized penalized likelihood), as described in [this paper](http://www-etud.iro.umontreal.ca/~goodfeli/sfnn_wk.pdf) by Tang and Salakhutdinov at ICML 2013.
+The model uses a Generalized Expectation Maximization approach to model fitting (maximized penalized likelihood), as described in [this paper](http://papers.nips.cc/paper/5026-learning-stochastic-feedforward-neural-networks.pdf) by Tang and Salakhutdinov at NIPS 2013.